Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Above Average {#birth-above-average}
-The character’s failures are rarely complete.
+The character's failures are rarely complete.
 **Effect:** Any die showing a **1** is treated as a **2** instead.
 This effect may trigger singularities normally and may be ignored voluntarily.

 ---